Adam-Flis/Adam-Flis/README.md

 # Adam Flis
 - Student at The Ohio State University
-- Undergrad studying Computer Science and Engineering
+- Majoring in Computer Science and Engineering
+- Minor in Innovation and Entrepreneurship
 - Extremely passionate about technology and helping others through software

 # Repositories